 12. Music

 3D printing has been already integrated with the music industry, to produce 3D printed musical instruments, 3D printed records, 3D printed speakers, and 3D printed headphones.
 The 3D printing technique allows the designer to create the instrument digitally, and then print out the parts in various phases of iteration.
-The famous french violin manufacturing company 3DVarious focuses on designing and manufacturing electric violins using 3D printing.
+The famous French violin manufacturing company 3DVarious focuses on designing and manufacturing electric violins using 3D printing.
 The two major instruments designed using 3D printing are violins and Trudel.

 Final Words